wstidolph/grouped_file_renamer/README.md

 work_party/P_5_i0030.jpg
 work_party/P_5_i0030_a.jpg
 ```

+## Renaming if no sort file
+You don't have to have a sort order; maybe you don't care about the order of file groups within the directory, you just want to get the directory name into the group filename.
+And maybe some directories you sorted but others you didn't care.
+So, you can use the `--skip-if-no-orderfile` option ... if it's set (as is the default) then the program doesn't alter that directoty, but if `--no-skip-if-no-orderfile` then directories without an orderfile will be processed.
+With no order file, the program falls back on whatver order teh file system has the files (probably alphabetic by filename).

 ## Undo
 After the renaming, the `FOO` directory holds a file named `rename_history.csv` and the ordering file is renamed (by appending the date/time of the renaming); the program then supports:
 `~/scans python3 gfr.py undo FOO` to read in the rename history and revert all the renames (and delete the `rename_history.csv` file) so you're back where you started.

-The program does not descend into or beyond a list of excluded subdirectories:
+The program does not descend into or beyond a list of excluded subdirectories (from file `.gfr.ignore`):
 ```
 .git
 .vscode